nulllab-org/arduino_ble_flash_demo/README.md

 - Write `AT+TARGE_RESET\r\n` to `0000ffe2-0000-1000-8000-00805f9b34fb` to reset the BLE-UNO.

 - Write the bin file converted from hex according to the skt500v1 protocol to `0000ffe1-0000-1000-8000-00805f9b34fb`.

+## Contact Information

+For any inquiries, please contact me via email at: arex@null-lab.com